-If a designated event (as defined below in this section) occurs at any time, holders will have the right, at their option, to require us to purchase any or all of their notes, or any portion of the principal amount thereof that is equal to \$1,000 or an integral multiple of \$1,000, on a date (the "designated event purchase date") of our choosing that is not less than 20 nor more than 35 days after the date of our notice of the designated event.
-The price (the "designated event purchase price") we are required to pay is equal to 100% of the principal amount of the notes to be purchased plus accrued and unpaid interest (including any additional interest) to but excluding the designated event purchase date; provided, however, that if a designated event purchase date falls after a record date and on or prior to the corresponding interest payment date, we will pay the full amount of accrued and unpaid interest, if any, on such interest payment date to the holder of record at the close of business on the corresponding record date, which may or may not be the same person to whom we will pay the designated event purchase price and the designated event purchase price will be 100% of the principal amount of the notes to be purchased.
+If a designated event (as defined below in this section) occurs at any time, you will have the right, at your option, to require us to purchase any or all of your notes, or any portion of the principal amount thereof that is equal to \$1,000 or an integral multiple of \$1,000, on a date (the "designated event purchase date") of our choosing that is not less than 20 nor more than 35 days after the date of our notice of the designated event.
+The price (the "designated event purchase price") we are required to pay is equal to 100% of the principal amount of the notes to be purchased plus accrued and unpaid interest (including any additional interest) to but excluding the designated event purchase date (unless the designated event purchase date is between a regular record date and the interest payment date to which it relates).
 Any notes purchased by us will be paid for in cash.